The ECG leads: Electrodes, limb leads, chest (precordial) leads and the 12-Lead ECG

 Derivation of the ECG leads

 Every lead represents differences in electrical potentials measured in two points in space.
 The simplest leads are composed using only two electrodes.
-The electrocardiograph defines one electrode as exploring (positive) and the other as reference (negative) electrode.
+The electrocardiograph defines one electrode as an exploring (positive) and the other as a reference (negative) electrode.
 In most leads, however, the reference is actually composed of a combination of two or three electrodes.
-Regardless of how the exploring electrode and the reference is set up, the vectors have the same impact on the ECG curve.
+Regardless of how the exploring electrode and the reference are set up, the vectors have the same impact on the ECG curve.
 A vector heading towards the exploring electrode yields a positive wave/deflection and vice versa.
 Please refer to Figure 16.

 Anatomical planes and ECG leads

 For pedagogical purposes, consider a lead with one electrode placed on the head and the other electrode placed on the left foot.
 The angle of this lead would be vertical, from the head to the foot.
 This lead is angled in the frontal plane and it will primarily detect vectors traveling in that plane.
-Refer to Figure 17 panel A. Now consider a lead with an electrode placed on the sternum and the other electrode placed on the bac (on the same level).
+Refer to Figure 17 panel A. Now consider a lead with an electrode placed on the sternum and the other electrode placed on the back (on the same level).
 This lead will be angled from the back to the anterior chest wall, which is the horizontal plane.
 This lead will primarily record vectors traveling in that plane.
 A schematic illustration is provided in Figure 15.
 Refer to Figure 17 panel B.

 The limb leads, of which there are six (I, II, III, aVF, aVR and aVL), have the exploring electrode and the reference point placed in the frontal plane.
 These leads are therefore excellent for detecting vectors traveling in the frontal plane.
 The chest (precordial) leads (V1, V2, V3, V4, V5 and V6) have the exploring electrodes located anteriorly on the chest wall and the reference point located inside the chest.
 Hence, the chest leads are excellent for detecting vectors traveling in the horizontal plane.